-See the SailPoint IdentityIQ Administration Guide for information on configuring IdentityIQ and modeling roles to work within your enterprise.
+See the System Configuration documentation for information on configuring IdentityIQ.

-Note: If you purchased SailPoint Lifecycle Manager refer to the Lifecycle Manager Activation Guide for further instruction on how to activate that product.
+Note: If you purchased SailPoint Lifecycle Manager refer to the Lifecycle Manager documentation for further instruction on how to activate that product.

 - 1. Launch a Web browser.
-See "Supported Platforms" on page 4 - 2.
+See Supported Platforms. - 2.
 Point the browser to your IdentityIQ installation.